 Phone: 801-328-0703, option 5

-Amanda graduated from Westminster College in 2000 with a B.A. in English and a minor in Theatre.
+Amanda holds a B.A. in English and a minor in Theatre from Westminster College.
 While pursuing her degree she served the campus community in several leadership capacities, including Secretary of the Associated Students of Westminster College and President of the Westminster Theatre Society.
-During her last two years of college, Amanda worked for AmeriCorps National Service Organization, promoting literacy and providing social services to underserved families in North Salt Lake.
+During her final two years of college, Amanda served with AmeriCorps National Service Organization, promoting literacy and providing social services to underserved families in North Salt Lake.
 Amanda has served on the board of the Utah Cultural Alliance, committing two years each as Treasurer, Vice Chair, and Chair.
 She also served as the Western Region Representative on the VSA Affiliate Council from 2008 to 2012, acting as a liaison between the Kennedy Center's office of VSA & Accessibility and VSA affiliates in the Western United States.

 Kimmi Wolf, Resource Development Manager

 Kimmi has worked in the nonprofit fundraising field for more than 15 years, in both local grassroots and national organizations.
 She holds an undergraduate degree in Marketing from Loyola University Chicago and a MBA from North Park University.
 In her career, Kimmi has been responsible for numerous facets of nonprofit revenue generation – special events, grants, and corporate sponsorship as well as implementing community walks/runs.
 Kimmi is excited to bring her wide range of expertise to Art Access as the Resource Development Manager.

 Kimmi and her husband relocated to Salt Lake City in 2008 from Chicago.
 Being married to a visually impaired artist brings the mission of Art Access close to home.
 Kimmi is proud of her role within Art Access and is striving to ensure that a diverse pool of funding is available to support the good works of the organization.